Metropolitan Opera House (Lincoln Center): Auditorium

 The auditorium is fan-shaped and decorated in gold and burgundy with seating for 3,794 and 245 standing positions on six levels.
 Over 4,000 squares of gold leaf cover the domed petal-shaped ceiling from which the 21 crystal chandeliers hang.
 The walls of the auditorium are paneled in kevazingo bubinga, a rosewood noted for its acoustic quality.
 The auditorium is known to be acoustically significant—small conversation and quiet moments in music can be heard well at the top of the Family Circle some 146 ft away from the stage.
 As a result, the Opera House is the only Lincoln Center auditorium that has not been rebuilt because of acoustic problems.
 The square gold proscenium is 54 ft wide and 54 ft high.
-The main curtain of custom-woven gold damask is the largest tab curtain in the world.
+The main curtain of custom-woven gold damask, a gift of the Metropolitan Opera Club, is the largest tab curtain in the world.
 Above the proscenium is an untitled bronze sculpture by Mary Callery.
 The orchestra pit is very large and open to the auditorium, with the capacity for up to 110 musicians.

 The stage complex is one of the largest and most complex of its kind in the world, extending 80 ft deep from the curtain line to the rear wall.
 The overall dimensions of the stage with wing space are 90 ft deep and 103 ft wide.
 The stage contains 7 hydraulic elevators that are 60 ft wide, with double decks; three slipstages (large spaces on either side of and behind the main stage, each capable of holding a complete stage setting), the upstage one containing a 60 ft diameter turntable; 103 motorized battens (linesets) for overhead lifting; and two 100 ft-tall fully enveloping cycloramas.

 The large and highly mechanized stage and support space smoothly facilitates the rotating presentation of up to four different opera productions each week.
 The auditorium occupies a fourth of the building's interior area; massive storage spaces below the stage allow for production storage within the opera house, and large workshops for scenery construction, costumes, wigs and electric equipment, as well as kitchens, offices, an employee canteen and dressing room spaces for the principals, chorus, supernumeraries, ballet and children's chorus surround the stage complex on multiple floors.
 Two large rehearsal halls (situated three floors below the stage) have nearly the dimensions of the Main Stage, allowing for blocking rehearsals and space for full orchestra set ups.